mhadam/clutchless/README.rst

-        organize    Migrate torrents to a new location, sorting them into separate folders for each tracker. prune       Clean up things in different contexts (files, torrents, etc.). dedupe      Delete duplicate metainfo files from paths.
+        organize    Migrate torrents to a new location, sorting them into separate folders for each tracker. prune       Clean up things in different contexts (files, torrents, etc.). dedupe      Delete duplicate metainfo files from paths. rename      Changes the name of metainfo files based on metainfo (torrent name and info hash).

     See 'clutchless help <command>' for more information on a specific command.